-In relation to online safety specifically, Jones et al. 2014 at the University of New Hampshire completed an in-depth exploration of the effectiveness of internet safety programmes.27 The review they completed was highly critical of existing online safety education for some basic failures such as not incorporating proven effective educational strategies from other areas of prevention and finding that internet safety programmes often do not incorporate research-based messages, skills-based learning objectives, opportunities for youth to practice new skills, or sufficient time for learning.
-They found that programmes commonly use unrealistic scare tactics which exaggerate risk taking (which could backfire with negative social norms) and they also found that campaigns often tend to apply stock safety messages to complex social and emotional behaviours, assuming ignorance in young people - and assuming that telling them not to do something will be effective.
+In relation to online safety specifically, Jones et al. 2014 at the University of New Hampshire completed an in-depth exploration of the effectiveness of internet safety programs28.
+The review they completed was highly critical of existing online safety education for some basic failures such as not incorporating proven effective educational strategies from other areas of prevention and finding that Internet Safety programs often do not incorporate research-based messages, skills-based learning objectives, opportunities for youth to practice new skills, or sufficient time for learning.
+They found that programs commonly use unrealistic scare tactics, which exaggerates risk taking (which could backfire with negative social norms) and they also found that campaigns often tend to apply stock safety messages to complex social and emotional behaviors, assuming ignorance in young people - and assuming that telling them not to do something will be effective.
 The study calls for a re-think of internet safety education messaging and strategies with a greater emphasis on evaluation.

-Jones et al. (2014) also sought to identify the components of effective education and prevention programmes, arguing that although there is limited evaluation of internet safety programmes, there is transferable knowledge and information about approaches that work from evidence of effective practice in other prevention areas including longstanding evidence from offline risk prevention28.
-Jones et al. (2014) reviewed 31 meta-analyses of youth prevention education programmes including programmes on drug abuse, mental health problems, aggression, delinquency, school drop-out, bullying, and sexual abuse and sought to identify the principles of effective prevention programmes from these.
-Based on their analysis, the authors developed a set of principles - which they call the KEEP principles 'Known Elements of Effective Prevention' checklist.
-The checklist identifies five basic prevention education characteristics that they found to be critical to effectiveness.
-These five elements are: 1) a structured curriculum or lessons; 2) skill-based learning objectives; 3) active participant involvement and learning; 4) an adequate programme dose; and 5) additional learning opportunities.
+Jones et al. (2014) also sought to identify the components of effective education and prevention programs, arguing that although there is limited evaluation of internet safety programs, there is transferable knowledge and information about approaches that work from evidence of effective practice in other prevention areas, including longstanding evidence from offline risk prevention29.
+Jones et al. (2014) reviewed 31 meta-analyses of youth prevention education programs including programs on drug abuse, mental health problems, aggression, delinquency, school drop-out, bully-ing, and sexual abuse and sought to identify the principles of effective prevention programs from these.
+Based on their analysis, the authors developed a set of principles, which they call the KEEP principles 'Known Elements of Effective Prevention' Checklist.
+The checklist identifies five basic prevention education characteristics that they found to be critical to effectives; 3) active participant involvement and learning; 4) an adequate program dose; and 5) additional learning opportunities.

 As well as the need to improve education strategies, the New Hampshire studies also call for more research-based approaches to online safety messaging.
 They reflect that messaging should be developed around an evidence base of risks that occur online and be realistic and nuanced.
-For example, they critique the safety advice they had come across in their review for young people to 'not share personal information' when they are online.
-They reflect on the challenge of ensuring that these messages are right:
+For example they critique the safety advice they had come across in their review for young people to 'not share personal information' when they are online.
+They reflect on the challenge of getting these messages right: